-The Anker PowerCore 20100 – Ultra High Capacity Power Bank is a reliable and affordable portable power bank well suited for business and leisure travelers.
-In this Anker PowerCore 20100 Review we cover the ins and outs of this portable power bank and provide a buying recommendation.
+The Anker PowerCore 20100 Ultra High Capacity Power Bank is a reliable and affordable portable power bank well suited for business and leisure travelers as well as ordinary use in your daily life.
+In this Anker PowerCore 20100 Review we cover the ins and outs of this highly regarded portable power bank and provide a buying recommendation.

 The Anker PowerCore 20100 is one of six models of portable power banks in the Anker PowerCore Series.
-You can see all of them below in the comparison chart:
+You can see all of them below in the comparison chart, but the 20100 PowerCore is the base model of the family (see chart below):

 Anker PowerCore Review